samyarsadat/MBI5026-Matrix/README.md

 Now, there is _some_ extra overhead compared to just displaying a static view, but it's _significantly_ less than shifting the cursor position and re-computing the pixel data on every scroll cycle.
 The maximum width for our "extended buffer" is only 256 pixels, however, so whatever it is that we want to scroll must fit within those 256 pixels.

 This limitation arises from the maximum limit of an unsigned 8-bit integer (255), as you may have noticed.
 Theoretically, we can expand the buffer beyond this by changing some variable types to 16-bit unsigned integers, and I did try this; however, using 16-bit variables results in many operations taking more CPU cycles (as the ATMega328P is an 8-bit processor with 8-bit wide registers and an 8-bit ALU, and so operations that would take a single instruction with 8-bit variables take more with 16-bit ones), which results in more flickering.

+Note that the cause of this flicker is slightly different in comparison to the one mentioned [here](#display-flicker-1).

 To explain why longer execution times result in flickering, I must first explain how the driver code works in greater detail.
 Here are the tasks performed by the program when drawing a single frame, in the order in which they are completed:
  - Interrupts are disabled to prevent the scroll offset from being incremented during a frame draw, which would result in tearing.